Meet the Roses: Minnie Claudine

 at the time.
 When Mom fell ill, he took

 over nursing duties.
-He was the last to fall pray to this terrible epidemic,
+He was the last to fall pray

 not until after Mom was so deathly ill.
 He was grief-stricken over the